prisms-center/phaseField/postprocess_scripts/README.md

 \$ visit -cli -nowin -s scriptname.py

-Note that for full batch mode to work, the following lines need to be added to the script:
+Note that for full batch mode to work, the following lines need to be added to the script (the first line at the beginning and the second at the end):

 import sys
 sys.exit()

+### Postprocessing scripts

 #### phase_fraction.py